Twelve Top Tips

 More information on the Final Straw Campaign here : http://finalstrawcornwall.co.uk/

 Single-use plastic cups, plates and cutlery are also a major source of marine pollution.
 Use reusable dishware whenever possible.
-Buy stainless steel cups and bamboo/wooden utensils for those days out or camping trips.
+Opt for reusable or recyclable cups and bamboo or wooden utensils for coffee mornings, days out, or camping trips.

 Avoid excessive packaging

-Many supermarkets and other retailers are making commitments to reducing unnecessary plastic packaging, or making their packaging reusable, recyclable or compostable, but it could be some years before these are fully implemented.
+Many supermarkets and other retailers are making commitments to reducing unnecessary plastic packaging, or making their packaging reusable, recyclable or compostable, but it could be some time before these are fully implemented.

 These cups are a major source of litter and pollution and need to be avoided if at all possible.

-But if a disposable cup has to be used, Costa Coffee outlets will take back used cups (both their own and other brands) for recycling – but no lids though; these can be included in your household kerbside plastic recycling.
+Main Costa Coffee outlets will also take back used plastic-lined cups (both their own and other brands) for recycling – but no lids though; these can be included in your household kerbside plastic recycling.

-Some cups available claim to be “fully compostable”, but it is unlikely they will break down in a home compost bin.
-They are mostly suitable for composting only in high-temperature conditions.
+Some single-use cups claim to be “fully compostable”, but it is unlikely they will break down in a home compost bin.
+They are mostly suitable for composting only in high-temperature conditions (e.g. industrial composters)

 Avoid Plastic Cotton Buds